Skip to content

 Tags / Folders

-• Add: open the edit view, add or create your preferred tags and folders.
+• Add: open the edit view, add or create your preferred tags.
 You can also drag-drop an item to a tag/folder in the sidebar to add it to the tag/folder.
+In the left sidebar, you can also create a new tag or folder by clicking the + button.

 • Colorize: right click a tag or a folder in the sidebar list can change its color.